The 10 Best Hikes In Tajikistan

 The Meadows Of Pik Engles

-Truth be told, I haven’t made it to the Pik Engles Meadows myself, but at the insistence of two good friends of mine who have done it, it’s landed on here.
+After several years of returning back to Tajikistan time and time again, I finally made the trek to Pik Engles Meadows in the summer of 2021, but unfortunately for me, it was pretty socked in the day I trekked in and the following day so I didn’t get the awesome views.
 Pik Engles is a pretty mellow hike that starts from the village of Zong in the Wakhan Valley.
 The trek continues to bring you into gorgeous meadows with Pik Engles looming over.

 The Yagnob Traverse